Wen Jiabao (footballer): Club career

 Wen Jiabao joined Chinese Super League club Guangzhou Evergrande from Dalian Aerbin on 29 January 2016 on a free transfer.
 On 30 August 2016, Dalian Aerbin (now known as Dalian Yifang) would claim that they still had a valid contract with Wen Jiabao and that Guangzhou Evergrande acted fraudulently.
 The contract dispute would be settled and Wen was promoted to Guangzhou Evergrande's first team squad in time for the start of the 2017 Chinese Super League season.
 He made his senior debut on 8 August 2017 in a 2–2 home draw against city rivals Guangzhou R&F as the benefactor of the new rule of the league that at least one Under-23 player must be in the starting line-up.
 He was substituted off by Zheng Long in the 20th minute.
 After playing several further games Wen was demoted to the reserve squad in the 2018 season.

 On 7 February 2019, Wen was loaned to fellow first-tier club Tianjin Tianhai for the 2019 season.
 He would go on to make his debut for the club on 31 March 2019 against Shandong Luneng Taishan F.C. in a league game that ended in a 4-2 defeat.
 The following season Wen would join another top tier club in Shanghai Shenhua on 6 January 2020 on a permanent basis.
 He would make his debut against his old club Guangzhou Evergrande on 25 July 2020 in a league game that ended in a 2-0 defeat.

+On 31 December 2024, Shanghai Shenhua announced that Wen is released as free agent.

+On 11 January 2025, Wen joined Chinese football club Dalian Yingbo.